slscyj777/fsrm_data_pipeline/README.md

 2. Cleans and consolidates them into one dataset.
 3. Saves a backup CSV (split per month) so no data is lost.
 4. Pushes the final table into the shared `FSRM_consolidated.xlsx` Excel file.
-5. (Optional) Uses AI to fetch and write a plain-language summary of branches/SKUs that are most short on stock, so you don't have to scan the whole sheet manually.
+5. (Optional) Uses AI to fetch and write a plain-language summary of branches/SKUs that are most short on stock and suggest a replenishment plan.

 You can run all of this through the browser UI or directly in the CLI.